segmentio/segment-docs/src/connections/functions/index.md

 ![An image illustrating source functions and destination functions in a Segment workspace](images/functions_overview.png)

 ## What can you do with Functions?
 Functions can help you bring external data into Segment ([Source functions](/docs/connections/functions/source-functions)) and send data in Segment out to external destinations ([Destination functions](/docs/connections/functions/destination-functions)).
+Use [Insert functions](/docs/connections/functions/insert-functions) to transform data before it reaches your downstream destinations.
 Functions are scoped to your specific workspace.
 If you're a technology partner and want to build a new integration and publish it in Segment's catalog, see the [Developer Center documentation](/docs/partners/).

 #### Source functions
 Source functions receive external data from a webhook and can create Segment events, objects, or both.
 Source functions have access to the full power of JavaScript so you can validate and transform the incoming data and even make external API requests to annotate your data.